New Gate Exploratorium

 About Anda...

-I’m Anda Nix — a somatic integration coach
+I’m Anda from Coaching with Anda — a somatic, intuitive integration coach

 I move through the world as a gentle visionary.
 My gift is seeing what others can’t yet—and helping them step into it without fear.
 I bring compassionate presence, gentle optimism, visionary pattern‑seeing, and an ease with energy.
 As a nonverbal, visual thinker, I intuitively notice patterns and potentials others often miss—then translate those visions into simple, embodied practices that help people feel at home in themselves, especially in the evenings, when sensitivity is often at its highest.